 - Through Goal Insights - Since admins and managers spend a lot of their time inside the insights section of the different modules, we've brought the Objective creation and alignment capabilities to Insights, making it easier for the two types of personas when creating/ realigning Objectives and KRs for their teams or custom cohorts.

-- Through the Team Hub - The other area of the dashboard where managers spend a lot of time is the Team Hub.
+- Through the Goals Hub - The other area of the dashboard where managers spend a lot of time is the Goals Hub.
 So, whenever they're creating/ realigning Objectives and KRs just for their teams.

 - Through Goal Settings - When admins aren't too much concerned about KRs and instead want to just concentrate on Objectives, the Objective Settings screen is where you need to go.
 Reason being, the option to clone Objectives as well as rename/ replace them from previous cycles is available only inside settings.